Varshu06/WordyWorld/IMPLEMENTATION_PHASES.md

 **Privacy**: All data stays in the browser (localStorage).
 No personal info, no accounts, no tracking kids.
 Safety first! 🔒

 ### Free Forever:
 No hidden costs, no in-app purchases, no subscriptions.
-WordyWorld stays FREE for all kids! 🎁
+WordQuest stays FREE for all kids! 🎁

 ### Accessibility Matters:
 - Works for kids with different abilities